Naereen/web-sphinx/firefox-extensions.en.rst

 * `Disconnect <https://addons.mozilla.org/en-us/firefox/addon/disconnect>`_ removes trackers and advertising,
 * `Element Hiding Helper for AdBlock Plus <https://adblockplus.org/en/elemhidehelper>`_ to be able to remove *any type* of web element (image, banner etc) like if it was an advertising handled by AdBlock,
 * `Facebook Disconnect <https://addons.mozilla.org/en-us/firefox/addon/facebook-disconnect>`_ to completely disable Facebook's default tracking behavior on other websites,
 * `FlashBlock <https://addons.mozilla.org/en-us/firefox/addon/flashblock>`_ disables by default Flash objects on every page (*note:* AdBlock or Ghostery offer the same feature).
-No more auto-played videos...
+No more auto-played videos…
-* `Ghostery <https://addons.mozilla.org/en-us/firefox/addon/ghostery>`_ is THE user-friendly tool to disable tracking cookies, tracking beacons and other mini spying softwares that are nowadays on every website (and I have nothing to about it: *this* website `alse uses Google Analytics <ga.en.html>`_...),
+* `Ghostery <https://addons.mozilla.org/en-us/firefox/addon/ghostery>`_ is THE user-friendly tool to disable tracking cookies, tracking beacons and other mini spying softwares that are nowadays on every website (and I have nothing to about it: *this* website `alse uses Google Analytics <ga.en.html>`_…),
 * `HTTPS Everywhere <https://addons.mozilla.org/en-us/firefox/addon/https-everywhere>`_ protects your communications by enabling HTTPS encryption automatically on sites that are known to support it, even when you type URLs or follow links that omit the ``https:`` prefix.
 * `NoScript Security Suite <https://addons.mozilla.org/en-us/firefox/addon/noscript>`_ is THE less-user-friendly tool to significantly improve security in Firefox: by default, *all unknown* ``javascript`` programs will be disabled (and many other improvements like XSS checks etc),
 * `SSLeuth <https://addons.mozilla.org/en-us/firefox/addon/ssleuth/>`_ ranks an established SSL/TLS connection and gives a brief summary of the cipher suite, certificate and other SSL/TLS parameters,